tinygo-org/tinygo-site/content/docs/concepts/low-power.md

 The main caveat here is if not configured properly, microcontroller and peripherals continue to consume power while your program "sleeps".

 The standard way to pause execution in Go is to use `time.Sleep()` function that is available in TinyGo too.
 Depending on the chip and effort put into its support, the efficiency of this function may vary.
 The only thing certain: this is _not worse_ than busy looping until a certain time has passed.
-Still, with such high-level function as `time.Sleep()` it is not always possible to disable everything that consumes power as the decisions may depend on the application, presense of peripherals and the board used.
+Still, with such high-level function as `time.Sleep()` it is not always possible to disable everything that consumes power as the decisions may depend on the application, presence of peripherals and the board used.

 Most microcontrollers have one or more "low power" modes, also known as "deep sleep" and, sometimes, "dormant".
 In such modes microcontroller may consume as low as milli- or even micro-Watts.